Lake Alma State Park is part of Ohio’s most rugged scenic area. At Lake Alma State Park you can hike, boat, fish, camp and more.

 If you are wondering what to wear hiking, you are not alone.
 This is a common question we often hear.
 While we are not experts we do have some day hiking experience and here are our thoughts.
 Layers!
 Layering is huge when it comes to hiking.
 For fall and spring hiking when the weather shifts, have a warm base layer and a waterproof outside layer.
 That way if you get too warm, you can remove that outside layer and tie it around your waist or put it into your backpack.

 We also suggest hiking boots.
 Hiking boots are great for short hikes and long hikes.
 They provide support for the uneven terrains you might encounter and are usually waterproof.
 We like to pair our boots with wool socks.
 We usually always hike with a hat.
-The hat can provide not only warmth but sun protection.
+The hat can provide not only warmth but also sun protection.
 And of course a backpack, we use a backpack even on our shorter hikes.

 To summarize: Layers, Hiking Boots, Wool Socks, Hat, Backpack

-Hiking essentials for beginners
+Hiking Essentials for Beginners

 If you are just starting out you might be wondering about hiking essentials for beginners.
 I have found a few basic things have been helpful when it comes to our day hikes.

-Hiking backpack and water - backpacks are great for hiking because you can store and carry so much in them.
+Backpacks are great for hiking because you can store and carry so much in them.
 Last year, we got a water pack to put into our backpacks.
 While this might seem like a bit much for day hikes, after using it, I would disagree.
 This is one of the best decisions that we have made.
 Having water, easily accessed from our drinking tube while hiking makes things so much easier.
 The way the water pouch fits in our backpack makes it feel not as heavy.

-Hiking boots - this is another thing I wasn’t sure if I needed for day hiking.
+This is another thing I wasn’t sure if I needed for day hiking.
 I mean, tennis shoes work well, right?
 Yes, they do, but hiking boots are pretty great too. hiking boots provide a lot of support.
 I like the ankle support that mine provides along with the thick, strong base.
 When I am stepping on uneven ground or rocks I cannot feel it.
 The boots provide a lot of comfort and protection.

-Also important to stash in your hiking backpack would be a first aid kit, knife or multi-tool and a map.
+Also important to stash in your hiking backpack would be a first aid kit, knife or multi-tool, and a map.
 Oftentimes before I head out I download or print out the trail map so I can easily refer to it later.
-You can’t always depend on cellular signal when you are out hiking.
+You can’t always depend on a cellular signal when you are out hiking.
 I also have a hiking emergency whistle attached to my backpack.

-Where is Lake Alma State Park located?
+Where is Lake Alma State Park Located?

-Let’s go to Lake Alma State Park
+Let’s Go to Lake Alma State Park

 Love to hike?
 Us too!
-If you love state parks, check out Great Seal State Park, Forked Run State Park, Dillon State Park and Wolf Run State Park.
+If you love state parks, check out Great Seal State Park, Forked Run State Park, Dillon State Park, and Wolf Run State Park.

 Hello!
-We have done our very best to ensure that the accuracy of events, hours, addresses, etc are up to date.
-Please know that information can change due to weather, updated health and safety challenges, etc. If you find incorrect information, please send us an email and we can get it updated.
+We have done our very best to ensure that the accuracy of events, hours, addresses, etc, are up to date.
+Please know that information can change due to weather, updated health and safety challenges, etc. If you find incorrect information, please send us an email at [email protected], and we can get it updated.

 To be updated and stay connected, subscribe to our newsletter.